freemansoft/IOIODotNet/README.md

 * The LED test should flash the LED twice on your device.
 * Either let the integration tests find your device or set a device name by in _IOIOLibDotNetTest.TestHarnessSetup.cs_

+Connection and resource setup and teardown occur in the testing base class.
+The teardown code closes connections.
+Failure to do this correctly may force you to remove and re-pair the IOIO.
+The teardown code requests thread cancellation for all IOIOImpl based tests.
+Failure to do this results in thread abandonment messages in the Visual Studio log window.

+It is important to clean up after every test.

 ##What Doesn't Work##

 1. Resource management is not yet implemented.
 This will probably be done in _IOIOMessageToFactory_